Economy of Tajikistan: Gross domestic product

-Industries
+Sectors

 Agriculture

-Although the government has announced an expedited land reform program, many Soviet-era state farms still existed in 2006, and the state retains control of production and harvesting on privatized farms.
+Although the government has announced an expedited land reform program, many Soviet-era state farms still existed in 2006, and the state retains control of production and harvesting on privatized Dehkan farms.
 Privatization of cotton farms has been especially slow, and unresolved debts of cotton farmers remained a problem in 2006.
 In the early 2000s, the major crops were cotton (which occupied one-third of arable land in 2004 but decreased after that date), cereals (mainly wheat), potatoes, vegetables (mainly onions and tomatoes), fruits, and rice.
 Cotton makes an important contribution to both the agricultural sector and the national economy.
 Cotton accounts for 60 percent of agricultural output, supports 75 percent of the rural population, and uses 45 percent of irrigated arable land.
 More than 80% of the 8,800 square kilometers of land in use for agriculture depends on irrigation.
 Tajikistan must import grain from Kazakhstan and Uzbekistan.